pkopparla/ContainerizeSatimagePreview/README.md

 ---

-- Add a few more unit tests for when commands error out
 - Tried uploading image to ECR and creating a Lambda function with it.
 GDAL CLI commands throw errors, even though they work fine with `sam local invoke`.
 Needs debugging, maybe refactor to GDAL python bindings?
-- Figure out how to securely pass AWS credentials to access requester pays bucket without passing secret keys in plaintext.
+- Figure out how to securely pass AWS credentials (needed to access requester pays bucket + preview jpeg upload to s3) without passing secret keys in plaintext.

 Acknowledgements: Thanks to Dr. Ameen Najjar for the idea to try this.